srcnalt/pick-a-card/README.md

 ## Pick A Card
-A node package about creating, picking and folding cards.
+A node package for playing cards.